 - Build relationships.

 The prospect of revenue also makes opportunities in the pipeline very important to sales managers, as they use pipeline management data to forecast future performance.

 Of course, some small business owners wear all of these hats in which case, all of the above is relevant!

 Method:CRM users: Check out the “Opportunity by Stage by Close Date” chart for a visual overview of how opportunities are distributed across different stages in your pipeline.

 Luckily, doing this in Method:CRM is as easy as unchecking a box.
 The newly converted customer will automatically sync over to your QuickBooks file, along with their contact and billing information.

-In Method:CRM, closed won sales opportunities will remain in the CRM and will not sync to QuickBooks.
-They will no longer appear in your sales pipeline, but they will appear in the won charts section of your Opportunities app and you can refer back to them anytime.
+In Method:CRM, closed won sales opportunities will remain in the CRM and will not sync to your QuickBooks account.
+They will no longer appear in your sales pipeline but they will appear in the won charts section of your Opportunities app and you can refer back to them anytime.

 Method:CRM users: If you created an estimate for your lead, save time by converting the estimate into an invoice.
 Creating an invoice for a lead will also automatically convert the lead to a customer!